 The Recruitment Officer took up employment with the service in 2018 following a 20-year media career in television development.
-The Office Duty Administrator, who has personal experience as a foster carer and adoption, has responsibility for taking referrals and responding to enquiries.
+The Project Worker, who has personal experience as a foster carer and adopter, has responsibility for taking referrals and responding to enquiries and a remit to support the delivery of training to the foster carers and adopters.